wpotrzebowski/python_training_ikon20/Follow-up.md

-## How to continue using course resources after the course?
+## How to continue to use notebooks after the course?
 If you want to continue with the course material once the course is finished you can do one of the following.

 #### Continune using pan-learning